hdgarrood/purescript-sequences/docs/Data.Sequence.Ordered.md

 intersection :: forall a.
 (Ord a) => OrdSeq a -> OrdSeq a -> OrdSeq a
 ```

-O(n), where n is the length of the longer sequence.
-Create a new sequence
+O(n*log(n)), where n is the length of the longer sequence.
+Create a new
-containing only elements which are common to both sequences.
+sequence containing only elements which are common to both sequences.

 #### `least`